minhnh/bdd-dsl/docs/bdd-concepts.md

 ### Task

 - `task:Variation`: possible variations of a scenario.
-A `task:Variation` can be linked to a `bdd:ScenarioVariable`, which case it
+A `task:Variation` instance can be associated with a `bdd:ScenarioVariable` via the `bdd:of-variable` relation, in which case the instance denotes possible variations of the variable.
 - `task:can-be`: represents an aggregation relation from a `task:Variation` instance to the possible entities of the variation.